 photo by Kevin B.

 - Ready In:

 - 5 -6 cups yellow onions, thinly sliced (about 1 1/2 to 2 lbs)

 - 3 tablespoons flour

 - 6 cups beef stock (preferably homemade)

-- 1 cup wine (dry red or white)
+- 1⁄2 cup wine (dry white wine or dry white vermouth)

 - salt and pepper